PetraElgemyr/arbetsmetodik-assignment-2/README.md

 ## Description

 The goal with this assignment is to practice code refactoring.
 I am to use an old project and convert it to typescript (if it is in javascript) and refactor at least 3 parts, but aspire to refactor the entire code.

+###

+Commit messages:
+(fix) - Used in commit message when something is wrong and needs to change logic if the functionality isn't right.
+I also use fix-commits when I change javascript into typescript because the old javascript includes a lot of possible bugs and errors.
+(feat) - Used when something entire new is added, some new function etc.